-Another example is that the 1-in-10 cold day peak demand forecast shows no EG demand anticipated in the Rainbow Corridor.
-In assessing the total available capacity to serve the San Diego area, upstream growth in the Rainbow Corridor is an important constraint.
-The Utilities' system capacity planning looks at the Rainbow Corridor and San Diego together.
+In assessing the total available capacity to serve the San Diego area, upstream use in the Rainbow Corridor must be considered.28 The Utilities' system capacity planning looks at the Rainbow Corridor and San Diego together.
 As demand increases in the Rainbow Corridor, pressure delivered to the SDG&E system at Rainbow Station declines, and the capacity of the SDG&E system decreases.
-Although the forecast shows no EG demand, if in fact the Utilities are called upon to serve an EG customer in the Rainbow Corridor during a high sendout condition in the winter season, customer curtailment is a very likely possibility.
+Although the current forecast includes some EG demand in the Rainbow Corridor, if in fact the Utilities are called upon to serve a higher level of EG customer in the Rainbow Corridor than forecast during a high sendout condition in the winter season, or if more EG demand is constructed in the Rainbow Corridor, customer curtailment is a very likely possibility.

-Accordingly, it is possible that demand in San Diego may exceed the system capacity on a day with conditions that are higher than normal, but less than the CPUC's 1-in-10 year cold day firm demand standard, or during a high hourly peak condition.
+Accordingly, it is possible that demand in San Diego may exceed the system capacity on a day with conditions that are higher than normal, but less than the CPUC's 1-in-10 year cold day demand standard, or during a high hourly peak condition.
 Either scenario may result in gas curtailments that also risk electric blackouts.
 Since 2011, SDG&E has had eight separate curtailments related to pipeline maintenance on the SDG&E gas system where having the Proposed Project in place would have mitigated these pipeline maintenance curtailments.
-Based on a 36-inch diameter pipeline, the Proposed Project's additional 200 MMcfd of capacity to the Gas System would be sufficient to serve additional noncore demand on a higher than predicted
+Based on a 36-inch diameter pipeline, the Proposed Project's additional 200 MMcfd of capacity to the Gas System would be sufficient to serve additional noncore demand on a higher than predicted peak day or hour.
+Construction of the Proposed Project would thus enhance the reliability of service in San Diego on an operational basis.

-&lt;sup>26 The Rainbow Corridor consists of several pipelines that run south from Moreno Compressor Station to Rainbow Station.
+28 The Rainbow Corridor consists of several pipelines that run south from Moreno Compressor Station to Rainbow Station.

-&lt;sup>27 As explained by the NERC, the structure within electric capacity planning is fundamentally different: "Planning for transmission infrastructure is triggered by reliability criteria under stressed system conditions; therefore, there is an implicit level of reserve capacity available in the transmission and generation systems to accommodate contingencies or above-normal weather conditions."
+29 As explained by the NERC, the structure within electric capacity planning is fundamentally different: "Planning for transmission infrastructure is triggered by reliability criteria under stressed system conditions; therefore, there is an implicit level of reserve capacity available in the transmission and generation systems to accommodate contingencies or above-normal weather conditions."
 NERC Report, at 11.
 As noted in Mr. Yari's testimony, the electric grid is vulnerable to gas service disruptions.